MyMeteorProjects/Notes-App/README.md

 # Notes App
-Built in Meteor with React, MongoDB, MomentJS, simpl-schema, and more And tested using Mocha and ExpectJS
+Built in Meteor with React, MongoDB, MomentJS, simpl-schema, and more.
+<br/> And tested using Mocha and ExpectJS